afterxleep/danielbernal.co/_posts/2020-02-03-switching-jobs-does-not-have-to-be-painful.md

 ---
+layout: post
 title: Switching jobs does not have to be painful
 date: 2020-02-03 00:00:00 Z
-permalink: "/switching-jobs-does-not-have-to-be-painful/"
+permalink: /switching-jobs-does-not-have-to-be-painful/
 categories:
   - life
-layout: post
 comments: true
-image: this-must-be-the-place.jpg
+image: /assets/wireframes.jpg
 ---

 Seven hundred days ago, I quit my job at [Globant](http://www.globant.com) to join [Endava](http://www.endava.com), and it's time to do it again.
 Most people think that two years is too little to do something (especially on a management role) and therefore the decision comes with lots of noise and questions, but, should it be that way?